treosh/web-vitals-reporter/README.md

 # web-vitals-reporter

-> A tiny (800 B) utility to simplify [web vitals](https://github.com/GoogleChrome/web-vitals) reporting.
+> A tiny (800 bytes) library, that makes collecting [Web Vitals](https://github.com/GoogleChrome/web-vitals) as simple, as sending one `POST` request.

-The [web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library to accurately measure [Web Vitals](https://web.dev/vitals/).
+[Web-vitals](https://github.com/GoogleChrome/web-vitals) is a small and powerful library from Google Chrome team that accurately measures [Web Vitals](https://web.dev/vitals/).
 It has no opinion on how to report data from the browser to analytics.
-The `web-vitals-reporter` makes collecting Web Vitals as simple, as sending one `POST` request.

 **Features**:

-- Collect [Web Vitals](https://web.dev/vitals/) with one request per session.
+- Collect [Web Vitals](https://web.dev/vitals/) with one request per session;
-- Gather useful device information (dimensions).
+- Associate a useful device information, like number of `cpus`, memory size, and connection type;
-- Handle edge-cases like multiple CLS calls, round values, and `sendBeacon` fallback.
+- Handle edge-cases like multiple CLS calls, round values, and `sendBeacon` fallback;
-- Report custom front-end metrics.
+- Report custom front-end metrics;
-- Tiny (800 B), functional, and modular.
+- It's tiny (800 bytes), functional, and modular.

 ## Usage